 If I remember rightly, the Careers and Placements team gave us a departmental talk around Easter time and mentioned this SIB platform, which was something I’d never heard of before.
 I basically routinely checked it and waited for something I was interested in to pop up.
 Luckily, I more or less had a ‘too-good-to-be-true’ moment when this role appeared, so perfect it may as well have been tailored specifically towards me.

-The application process was super simple and all done through the online Careers Gateway.
+The application process was super simple and all done through the online Careers Gateway (now called Handshake).
 I just answered a few questions about my skills and interests relating to the role, submitted my tailored CV and that was that.
 I was notified that I’d been shortlisted for an interview for the following week, then had the interview and got offered the position the next day!

 It’s also worth knowing that if you’ve never applied for a job or internship, the Careers and Placements team offer individual guidance meetings.
 During these sessions a member of the team will work on your CV with you and help you practise interview skills, to give you the best chance of success.